urbit/urbit.org/content/docs/userspace/graph-store/sample-application-overview.md

 We then define the layout of the data as follows:

 * Library
     - Book
         + Metadata Revision Container
             * Specific Metadata Revision
         + Comments Container
             * Specific Comment

-Every graph created with the `%graph-validator-library` is a library graph, and thus it has the following characteristics:
+Every graph created with the `%graph-validator-library` is a *Library* graph, and thus it has the following characteristics:

 -   Every Library graph represents a library, or a collection of books
 -   Every top level node in a library represents a book and all related contents